vrjkmr/arxiv-topic/README.md

 This repository contains the code for a [Latent Dirichlet Allocation (LDA)](https://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf) topic model built and trained on the abstracts of ~160,000 ML-related research papers from the [ArXiv.org dataset](https://www.kaggle.com/Cornell-University/arxiv) on Kaggle.

-Below is an example prediction of topics in the paper ["Why Molière most likely did write his plays"](https://arxiv.org/abs/2001.01595) by Cafiero and Camps.
+To illustrate, shown below is an example of the model's ability to predict topics present in the paper ["Why Molière most likely did write his plays"](https://arxiv.org/abs/2001.01595) by Cafiero and Camps (2020).

 ```
 Paper